 Application forms have been sent to all Boarding parents.

-A number of girls have volunteered to join committees in Boarding which allow them to contribute to life in Boarding and to have their voices heard.
-Last week in Chapel, we announced the Boarding Council members, and we were delighted to see new girls being elected by their peers.
+A number of girls have volunteered to help in Boarding which allows them to contribute to life in Boarding and to have their voices heard.
+The Boarding Council members and we were delighted to see new girls being elected by their peers.
 We congratulate the following girls and thank them for their willingness to serve our community:

-Test Block and Challenge Week will be held in Week 9 and the girls are beginning to prepare for their experiences.
-Boarding will be very quiet without our Years 7-10s!
-Year 6s head to Canberra for their trip in the final week of term – so there is always something happening in Boarding!
+Test Block and Challenge Week will be held in Week 9 and the girls are beginning to prepare for these experiences.
+Boarding will be very quiet without our Years 6-10s!
+Year 6s head to Canberra for their trip in this week, Years 7-9 are on Outdoor Education Programs and Year 10s are on Retreat – so there is always something happening in Boarding!

 Head of Boarding